Tips For Making Ice Cream Without A Machine

 Key Tools to Make Ice Cream Without a Machine

-Instead of a machine, a hand-mixer will do most of the heavy-lifting when making homemade ice cream.
-In addition to that, here’s a checklist of the tools you’ll need to go from a bowl of heavy cream to a container of summery goodness:
+Instead of a machine, a hand-mixer or egg beater will do most of the heavy-lifting when making homemade ice cream.
+In addition to that, you’ll need a few other tools to go from a bowl of heavy cream to a container of summery goodness, and of course, you’ll want an ice cream scoop on hand.

 Using a spatula, gently fold the whipped cream into the condensed milk, working a bit at a time.
 Fold until it is just incorporated, taking care not to overmix.